 6) HIV Testing Will Negatively Affect Prospects

-The last of these myths about HIV tests is surprisingly common.
+The last of these myths about HIV tests are surprisingly common.
 There are concerns that patients will face discrimination if they test positive for HIV.

 While there will always be some people that make judgments, employers, banks and other professionals cannot discriminate on these grounds.